rutvikk99/synapse/demos/module3/README.md

     ![The aggregates output is displayed.](media/2010-sale-parquet-aggregates.png "Aggregates output")

-## Transforming data with DataFrames in Spark Pools in Azure Synapse Analytics
+## Transforming data with DataFrames in Spark pools in Azure Synapse Analytics

-### Query and transform JSON data with Synapse Spark
+### Query and transform JSON data with Apache Spark for Azure Synapse

 In addition to the sales data, Tailwind Traders has customer profile data from an e-commerce system that provides top product purchases for each visitor of the site (customer) over the past 12 months.
 This data is stored within JSON files in the data lake.
 They have struggled with ingesting, exploring, and transforming these JSON files and want your guidance.
 The files have a hierarchical structure that they want to flatten before loading into relational data stores.
 They also wish to apply grouping and aggregate operations as part of the data engineering process.